milroyg/wordpress-dfes/wp-content/plugins/cool-timeline/readme.txt

 Yes, Cool Timeline includes an advanced Timeline Block for Gutenberg, allowing you to easily create elegant timelines using pre-made presets.

-= Can I create multiple timelines based on different categories? = The timeline category option is only available in our Pro version so you need to purchase Pro if you want to create category-specific **multiple timelines**.
+= Can I create multiple timelines based on different categories? = The timeline category option is only available in our Pro version, so you need to purchase Pro if you want to create category-specific **multiple timelines**.

-= What is the Horizontal Roadmap Timeline? =
- The Horizontal Roadmap Timeline design allows you to represent your project or company plans and phases in a visually compelling horizontal format.
+= What is the Horizontal Roadmap Timeline Slider? = The Horizontal Roadmap Timeline design allows you to represent your project or company plans and phases in a visually compelling horizontal format.

 = Is it possible to create both horizontal & vertical timelines? =